モロッコ

 • Morocco - Fes

-• About Fez Fez is Morocco's oldest royal capital and one of its most interesting and stimulating places.
-It has a medina preserved in the most complete form in the Arab world and has remained largely unchanged since its founding over 1,000 years ago.
-Regarded as the cultural capital, Fez is composed of three areas: Fez el-Bali (the old city), Fez el-Jdid (the new city), and the modern Ville Nouvelle influenced by the French colonial period.
+• Fez sightseeing Fez is Morocco’s oldest imperial city and one of its most interesting and stimulating places.
+It has a medina preserved in the most complete form in the Arab world and has remained largely unchanged since its founding over a thousand years ago.
+Considered the cultural capital, Fez is made up of three areas: Fes el-Bali (the old city), Fes el-Jdid (the new city), and the Ville Nouvelle influenced by the French colonial period.

 • Dinner